ShobaS/Daily-Log/log.md

 Day 40:
 Tried to set up react Project from scratch.
 Still facing some difficulty.
 Have to work on to get the set up done.

+Day 41:
+Done the basic setup without Babel and webpack.
+Still not clear with those.
+Tried a simple function.